Why Become a Clinical Nurse Educator?

 Nursing is a profession that offers numerous pathways, and clinical nurse educators – with their wide-ranging knowledge of education, practice and leadership and the credential of a master’s degree in nursing – are in high demand.
 Technological advances in health care, the growing rise of informatics and virtual health, significant staffing challenges and growing pressures on the system are all contributing to the need for nurse leaders.

-“In any period of disruption or rapid change, there is a domino effect throughout all levels of the system,” says Dr. Cheryl Segaric, the Director of the Master of Health Leadership (MHLP) in Clinical Education.
+“In any period of disruption or rapid change, there is a domino effect throughout all levels of the system,” says Dr. Cheryl Segaric, former Director of the Master of Health Leadership (MHLP) in Clinical Education.

 “And that presents a pressing need for leadership – for professionals who can advocate and guide for policy changes, lead in education and practice, and create positive workplace cultures where people are able to adapt to and thrive in new ways of working.”